PrairieLearn/PrairieLearn/docs/lti13.md

 - Create and update submission results for assignments associated with the tool
 - Retrieve user data associated with the context the tool is in

-More technically, make sure the [AGS](https://www.imsglobal.org/spec/lti-ags/v2p0) score and lineitem scopes are enabled as well as [NRPS](https://www.imsglobal.org/spec/lti-nrps/v2p0/) contextmembership.readonly.
+More technically, make sure the [AGS](https://www.imsglobal.org/spec/lti-ags/v2p0) `score` and `lineitem` scopes are enabled as well as [NRPS](https://www.imsglobal.org/spec/lti-nrps/v2p0/) `contextmembership.readonly`.

 ### Anonymous logins not allowed

 You must configure your LMS to send user identifying claims.
 Anonymous logins are not supported with PrairieLearn.

-Canvas calls this: Privacy Public
+Canvas calls this "Privacy Public".

 ### Placements